seo6oss/wFBA/README.md

 1.  **Supplier Data Ingestion & Initial Cleansing (Google Sheets & VBA)**
     *   **Initial Data Receipt:** Raw supplier data (CSV or Excel) is received.
     *   **Conceptual Email Automation:** (Due to signed NDA, actual code cannot be provided.
 This is a conceptual outline.)
-An automated process would ideally grab supplier files from a dedicated email inbox and pass them to the Google Sheets API for initial processing.
+An automated process would ideally grab supplier files from a dedicated email inbox and pass them to the Google Sheets API for initial processing by the VBA macro.
     *   **VBA Macro Processing:** A sophisticated VBA macro (conceptual code provided in `vba/conceptual_macro.vba`) embedded within the Google Sheet performs the initial cleansing and structuring of the raw supplier data.
 This includes extracting key fields such as `image`, `barcode`, `price`, `quantity`, and `MOQ`, and removing irrelevant information.
     *   **Output:** A clean, structured Google Sheet, serving as the primary input for the Python-based enrichment process.